jfpuget/Kaggle/WebTrafficPrediction/README.md

 * Run the first_stage2.ipynb notebook.
 It computes the first dat at which a page data is non zero.
 It should create a file in the Kaggle/data directory:
     * first.csv

+* Run the xgb_23_keras_7_2_stage2-sept-10-2.ipynb notebook.
+This creates the final model by running xgboost on the residuals for the neural netrowk predictions.
+It uses the past visits plus the above two notebook outputs as features.
+It should produce files in the Kaggle/submisison directory, including:
+    * xgb_1_2017-09-12-19-14-14_test.csv

+* This file is my second submisison.
+It scores 36.78499 and got me the second place.